GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 # Benchmarking PyTorch Lightning Checkpoints with Google Cloud Storage

-*   This benchmarking script will allow you to run and benchmark the performance of the [Fully Sharded Data Parallel (FSDP)](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.FSDPStrategy.html) save/load function in order to save and restore checkpoints from GCS.
+*   This benchmarking script allows you to run and benchmark the performance of the [Fully Sharded Data Parallel (FSDP)](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.FSDPStrategy.html) save/load function in order to save and restore checkpoints from GCS.

-*   This is simulated version of code to run on CPU so that performance of GCS as backing store can be tested.
+*   This is a simulated version of the code that runs on CPU, allowing the performance of GCS as a backing store to be tested without GPU.

-*   The script generates [state_dict](https://pytorch.org/tutorials/recipes/recipes/what_is_state_dict.html#what-is-a-state-dict-in-pytorch) which represents the state of the model and then everynode saves a part of the state_dict to GCS (state_dict is divided among the nodes, such that size of each shard is same).
-During restore, each node reads each shard from the GCS parallely.
-The information which tells the node, which shard it should read is stored in `.metadata` file which is writeen and read by Rank_0 node which is also called co-ordinator node.
+*   The script generates [state_dict](https://pytorch.org/tutorials/recipes/recipes/what_is_state_dict.html#what-is-a-state-dict-in-pytorch) that represents the state of the model.
+Each node then saves a part of the state_dict to GCS (the state_dict is divided among the nodes, such that the size of each shard is the same).
+During restore, each node reads its shard from GCS in parallel.
+The .metadata file, which is written and read by the Rank_0 (coordinator) node, contains information about which shard each node should read.

-*   Official implementation of FSDP pytorch lightning for save_checkpoint can be found [here] (https://github.com/Lightning-AI/pytorch-lightning/blob/3627c5bfac704d44c0d055a2cdf6f3f9e3f9e8c1/src/lightning/fabric/strategies/fsdp.py#L419)
+*   The official implementation of FSDP in PyTorch Lightning for save_checkpoint can be found [here] (https://github.com/Lightning-AI/pytorch-lightning/blob/3627c5bfac704d44c0d055a2cdf6f3f9e3f9e8c1/src/lightning/fabric/strategies/fsdp.py#L419)
-*   Official implementation of FSDP pytorch lightning for load_checkpoint can be found [here](https://github.com/Lightning-AI/pytorch-lightning/blob/3627c5bfac704d44c0d055a2cdf6f3f9e3f9e8c1/src/lightning/fabric/strategies/fsdp.py#L519)
+*   The official implementation of FSDP in PyTorch Lightning for load_checkpoint can be found [here](https://github.com/Lightning-AI/pytorch-lightning/blob/3627c5bfac704d44c0d055a2cdf6f3f9e3f9e8c1/src/lightning/fabric/strategies/fsdp.py#L519)

-*   While the official implementation for both save_checkpoint and load_checkpoint does many things other than just saving/loading state_dict, those steps have been omited for couple of reasons
+*   While the official implementation of both `save_checkpoint` and `load_checkpoint` does many things beyond just saving/loading the state_dict, these additional steps have been omitted for the following reasons:
-*   *   We wanted to provide customer a way to see how GCS will scale with increasing model/ checkpoint sizes without needing actual GPU
+*   *   We wanted to provide a way for customers to test how GCS scales with increasing model/checkpoint sizes without requiring an actual GPU.
-*   *   Those steps dont interact with GCS.
+*   *   These additional steps do not interact with GCS.

-*   However if, for some reason, customer wants to run end to end FSDP implementation on an actual GPU, then please look at the example under multinode directory.
+*   However, if a customer wants to run the full FSDP implementation on an actual GPU, they can refer to the example in the `multinode` directory.
 ## Getting started

 ### Configuration

-First ensure you are running within a virtual python enviroment, make sure gcloud config project is set to correct value.
-Otherwise use the following command to set it
+First, ensure you are running within a virtual Python environment.
+Also, make sure your gcloud configuration is set to the correct project.
+If not, use the following command to set it:

 ```shell
 gcloud config set project {PROJECT_ID}